Robostorm/Website/docs/projects/3dprinting.md

 ![Printer Image](img/clubprinter.png)

-As a way to teach members about not only 3d printing, but also electronics and mechanics, the club bought a [Reprappro Monomendel](https://reprappro.com/documentation/mendel-tricolour/) kit for the members to assemble.
+As a way to teach members about not only 3d printing but also electronics and mechanics, the club bought a [Reprappro Monomendel](https://reprappro.com/documentation/mendel-tricolour/) kit for the members to assemble.
 This kit was chosen because some of the members had built one on their own time, and could help other members putting it together.
-Once it was build, we rotated the printed between members, so whoever wanted to print something could.
+Once it was built, we rotated the printer between members, so whoever wanted to print something could.
 After building the club printer, many members wanted their own.
-They bought the same kit, and used their experience from building the club printer to build their own.
+They bought the same kit and used their experience from building the club printer to build their own.

 ## Nametag Printing at the Fair